CigarsSmoker/Clone/How-to-block-1st-party-scripts-everywhere-by-default.md

 ![a](https://user-images.githubusercontent.com/585534/33189144-123ff018-d06e-11e7-82f2-62920f864660.png)

-And from now on you will have to allow scripts manually as you see fit, locally or globally:
+And from now on you will have to allow scripts manually as you see fit, locally or globally (equivalent to `theverge.com theverge.com script allow` in picture below):

 ![a](https://user-images.githubusercontent.com/585534/33189212-aab6c5ce-d06e-11e7-9975-a1657fbe7eb9.png)